 the MNI transverse plane.

-Here you can see the extracted brain (colored) superimposed on top of its corresponding full head:
+Here you can see the extracted brain (colored), superimposed on top of the full head it was extracted from:

 MRI scans usually have inhomogeneities in the space domain, called Bias Field .
 Without correcting for it, a given brain tissue like the grey matter will have different values according to their physical position in the scanner.
 This is definitely a non-desired property which will hamper the segmentation of the brain into its constituent tissues.